defnegoncu/Portfolio/README.md

 		providing the Sound effects and their integration, implementing all the Collusion and Trigger effects in the game, including the Highscore System.
-	I also helped in implementation of player input and in various other coding areas.
+	I also helped in implementation of player input and in various other scripts.

 AI_CODE folder consists of some of the classes I wrote as a part of the AI for Games course.
 Sadly I do not own the rights to Vektoria game engine to share the executable file.